tsxoxo/portfolio-website/src/content/blog/implementing-utopia-design-system.md

 OR

+/don't anticipate resistance
 2b.
-Use the [Utopia-Figma plugin]() to update your Figma designs.
-You're gonna have to familiarize yourself with a plugin, which is a hurdle, but it I found it made things easier for me down the line.
-It'll pay off pretty quickly, once You want to batch-change your font styles, for example.
-It also generates a `strong` variant of all the steps in bold, where the Utopia UI does not.
+Use the [Utopia-Figma plugin]().
+You would to update your Figma designs.

 3. Do the same for the other threshold.
 For an explanation, why You'd want two different scales, see the top of [this article](https://utopia.fyi/blog/designing-with-fluid-type-scales/)